 As you can see, the food in Hawaii reflects its multi-cultural history.
 On that note, below are some common ingredients and preparations to also know about and try when you see them in a cafe, restaurant, supermarket, or side of the road stand:

-Got any other food terms you learned while traveling in Hawaii?
+Got any other Hawaii local food terms you learned while traveling in the Aloha State?
 Let us know in the comments below!

 Have Us Plan Your Hawaii Trip